-Recipient="https://acme.force.com/customers/login?so=00DD000000JsCM&sc=0LE000000Dp" where 0LE000000Dp is the certificate ID.
+Recipient="https://acme.force.com/customers/login?so=00DD000000JsCM&sc=0LE000000Dp" where 0LE000000Dp is the certificate |D.

 - Salesforce attempts to match the Federation ID in the subject of the SAML assertion (or in an attribute element, depending upon how the SAML Identity Location is defined in the SAML Single Sign-On Settings) to the FederationIdentifier field of an existing user record. - 1.
 If a matching user record is found, Salesforce uses the attributes in the SAML assertion to update the specified fields. - 2.
-If a user with a matching user record isn't found, then Salesforce searches the contacts under the specified Account ID (Contact.Account or Account.AccountNumber) for a match based on the ContactID (User.ContactId) or email (Contact.Email). - i.
+If a user with a matching user record isn't found, then Salesforce searches the contacts for a match based on the Contact ID (User.Contact) or email (Contact.Email).
+Contact.Email and Contact.LastName are both required properties when User.Contact is not specified, but matching is only based on Contact.Email when both properties exist. - i.
 If a matching contact record is found, Salesforce uses the attributes in the SAML assertion to update the specified contact fields, and then inserts a new user record. - ii.
-If a matching contact record isn't found, then Salesforce searches the accounts for a match based on the Contact.
-Account or both the Account.
-AccountNumber and Account.
-Name specified in the SAML assertion, or updates the existing contact and user records for the account if a match is found.. - i.
+If a matching contact record isn't found, then Salesforce searches the accounts for a match based on the Contact.Account or Account.AccountNumber specified in the SAML assertion.
+Account.AccountNumber and Account.Name are both required properties when Contact.Account is not specified, but matching is only based on Account.AccountNumber when both properties exist. - i.
 If a matching account record is found, Salesforce inserts a new user record and updates the account records based the attributes provided in the SAML assertion. - ii.
-If a matching account record isn't found, Salesforce inserts a new account record, inserts a new contact record, and inserts a new user record based on the attributes provided in the SAML assertion.
+If a matching account record isn't found, Salesforce inserts new account, contact, and user records based on the attributes provided in the SAML assertion.